Commissioners: “We will continue to value, respect, and support all individuals as we serve the people of Boulder County.” Read full message.

 All BOE hearings will be held remotely via Microsoft Teams video or phone call.

 BOE hearings may not be rescheduled or postponed.
-Do not call or email to ask that your hearing to be rescheduled if you are unable to attend or you have missed your hearing.
+Do not call or email to ask that your hearing be rescheduled if you are unable to attend or you have missed your hearing.
 Hearings will be held as scheduled.

-• Filing online offers petitioners the option to schedule the date and time of their hearing.
+• Filing an appeal via BOE online system is recommended.
+Filing online may offer petitioners the option to schedule the date and time of their hearing.
 Consider filing early as slots fill up quickly.
-Once scheduled, hearings may not be rescheduled.

 • A Letter of Agency signed by the property owner is required if the property owner is not representing themselves.
+See BOE Forms.

 • All communication and documents concerning your appeal must have your schedule number (usually starts with an R) in the subject line of the email or written on the top right corner of paper documents.